rackerlabs/support-how-to/content/cloud-images/cloud-images-faq.md

 v2 API
 documentation](https://developer.rackspace.com/docs/cloud-images/v2/developer-guide/#image-sharing).

-#### Can I share or accept an image in the Chicago region?

-If you are an image producer and want to share an image in the Chicago (ORD) region of the Rackspace cloud, be aware that the provisioning of cloud services in the ORD region is not available to recent customers.
-If you share an image with one of these customers, the sharing occurs without error from your perspective.
-However, if the consumer that you are sharing with doesn't have cloud services in ORD, they cannot see the image and cannot boot from it.

-Customers can determine if they have access to the ORD region in one of the following ways:

-1) Cloud Control Panel users can navigate to **Servers > Cloud Servers** and look for **Chicago (ORD)** as an option in the dropdown on the left.

-2) API users can look directly in their API service catalogs.

-To learn more about regions in the Rackspace cloud, see [Rackspace data centers and regions](/how-to/rackspace-data-centers-and-regions).

 #### What if someone shares an image with me that I don't want, or if I don't know the person?

 The process of image sharing requires you to accept the share request